bovlb/frc-tips/commands/lambda.md

 ## Suppliers

-A supplier is a class that supplies values of some specific type when you call the appropriate `getAsX` method.
+A supplier is a class that supplies values of some specific type when you call the appropriate `getAsX` or `get` method.
 It can be created from an anonymous function that takes no argument and returns a value of that type.

 ```java
 () -> subsystem.getLimitSwitch() // BooleanSupplier